Treer/LessDirt/README.md

 This improves screenshots in a similar fashion to [Landscape redo](https://forum.minetest.net/viewtopic.php?t=20032) but doesn't alter nodes.

-Removes a piece of Minecraft's legacy that Minecraft might not have gotten right.
+Removes a piece of Minecraft's legacy that Notch might not have gotten right.
 Currently it only has the Minetest Game textures in it, but others could be added.

 **Forum:** [Link](https://forum.minetest.net/viewtopic.php?f=4&t=22362)